-The members of the Audit and Risk Committee are: Professor Ciarán Ó hÓgartaigh (Chairperson), Professor Sandra McNally and Professor Brigid Laffan.
+The members of the Audit and Risk Committee are: Professor Ciarán Ó hÓgartaigh (Chairperson), Professor Sandra McNally, Professor Thia Hennessy and Professor Brigid Laffan.
 Professor Alan Barrett attends the ARC in his capacity as Director of the Institute.
-There were three meetings of the ARC in 2023.
+There were three meetings of the ARC in 2024.

-- 2- Business and Operations Committee: comprises three Council Members and the Director.
-The members of this committee are: Ms Anne O'Leary (Chairperson), Professor Alan Barrett, Mr David Moloney and Professor Katy Hayward.
-There were two meetings of this committee in 2023.
-Mr Pat Rabbitte was a member of the Committee until his term on the Council ended in February 2023. - 3- Governance and Nominations Committee: comprises two Council Members and the Director.
-The members of this committee are: Mr Sean O'Driscoll (Chairperson), Professor Alan Barrett and Dr Orlaigh Quinn.
-There were no meetings of this Committee in 2023.
+- ii.
+Business and Operations Committee comprises three Council Members and the Director.
+The members of this committee are: Ms Anne O'Leary (Chairperson), Professor Alan Barrett, Mr Shay Cody, Mr David Moloney and Professor Katy Hayward.
+There were three meetings of this committee in 2024. - iii.
+Governance and Nominations Committee: comprises four Council Members and the Director.
+The members of this committee are: Mr Sean O'Driscoll (Chairperson), Professor Brigid Laffan, Professor Ciarán Ó hÓgartaigh, Mr David Moloney and Professor Thia Hennessy.
+There were no meetings of this Committee in 2024.
 Governance issues were dealt with by the Council.
-The Committee will be reactivated in 2024. - 4- Membership Committee: comprises two Council Members and the Director.
-The members of the committee are: Mr Sean O'Driscoll (Chairperson), Mr Gabriel Makhlouf and Professor Alan Barrett.
-There was no meeting of this committee in 2023.
+The Committee will be reactivated in 2025.